Systems Science

 The System Classification Framework provides the following benefits:

 The top level System Classification Framework is based upon Peter Checkland's system classification model.
 Peter Checkland includes a system classification approach in his book Systems Thinking, System Practice.
+Peter Checkland's approach has been derived from Kenneth Boulding's original classification framework.
 The following form the top level set of systems in this classification scheme:

 The top level System Classification Framework is described in the book from page 102 to page 122.
 Figure 4, page 112 highlights the 5 system classes.
 These classes are used as a top level classification for system types.